bethsung1011/capstone_2/README.md

     - target: the target column

 * (train/test).parquet
-    - Each parquet file contains tens of thousands of 137x236 grayscale images.
+    - Each parquet file contains tens of thousands of 137x236 grayscale images. (warning sign)

 * class_map.csv
     - Maps the class labels to the actual Bengali grapheme components.